-Schedule Overall Building Performance Upfront Costs These are relatively recent technologies, but they are gaining maturity in the market, particularly in residential applications.
-Induction cooktops are significantly more efficient than electric resistance and gas cooktops.
-Induction cooktops are more expensive than electric resistance or gas cooktops.
-But this can draw a premium in tenant rents.
+Schedule Overall Building Performance Upfront Costs These are relatively recent technologies, Induction cooktops are significantly Induction cooktops are more expensive but they are gaining maturity in the market, more efficient than electric resistance and than electric resistance or gas cooktops.
+But particularly in residential applications. gas cooktops. this can draw a premium in tenant rents.